Aria-Kumar/EvolvingSocialNetwork6998/README.md

 In such a sequence classification task, researchers usually pick entire sequences of data to be either training/testing set.
 Such an evaluation is more meaningful than randomly picking data points as training/testing set, since in real life we encounter entirely new sequences without any data points on it being labeled before hand.
 See visualization below.

-image
+!crossvalidation](crossvalidation.png)

-Also, the F-score for a class is defined as $F = \frac{2PR}{P + R}$, where $P$ is the precision and $r$ the recall.
-While multiple classes are involved, researchers usually mean "macro F-score" over different classes, meaning a simple average of the F-score of each class.
+While multiple classes are involved in an F-score, researchers usually mean "macro F-score" over different classes, meaning a simple average of the F-score of each class.
 Another interpretation might be weighted F-score, where the average F is weighted by the number of true instances for each class.
 However, under unbalanced setting, weighted F-score will give a better but less informative evaluation, since algorithms usually have higher F-scores on the dominating class, and giving them more weight leads to an artificially high performance, which prevents us from seeing its performance on classes that are underrepresented.

 ## Summary